-When you have logged into your extended profile, go to ‘Collection’ and search the archive inventories for the record you are looking for.
-If you already know exactly what catalogue reference and inventory number you are looking for, you can enter that straight away.
-When you have the correct record on the screen, click on it to reserve it.
-Don’t forget to fill in the date on which you are coming.
+When you have logged on into your extended profile, go to ‘Collection’ and search through the archive inventories for the record you are looking for.
+If you already know exactly what catalogue reference and inventory number you are looking for, you can enter that section straight away.
+When you have the correct record on the screen, click on it to complete the reservation.
+Don’t forget to fill in your visiting date.

-You will find more information on requesting and reserving records in ‘Visiting the reading room’.
+You will find more information on reserving records in ‘Visiting the reading room’.

-When you order a map, always search the digital map collection first.
-It lists all the maps that are already available digitally.
-If you can’t find the map you are looking for here, search the archive inventories.
-You can order a scan of a map from there.
-See ‘Ordering reproductions’ for instructions on ordering a scan.
+When you want to order a map, always search through the digital map collection first.
+It lists a selection of the maps that are digitally available (descriptions are in Dutch).
+If you can’t find the map you are looking for in the digital map collection, you can search through the archive inventories from where you can order a scan of the map you want.
+See for instructions ‘Ordering reproductions’.

 About the Nationaal Archief

-You can order a reproduction of a record by first searching for the item concerned in the archive inventory.
-When you have found the inventory number you want, click on the ‘Add to shopping cart’ button.
-You will find more information on procedures and prices in ‘Ordering reproductions’.
+You can order a reproduction of a record by searching through the archive inventory.
+When you've found the inventory number you want, click on the ‘Add to shopping cart’ button.
+For more information on procedures and prices, see ‘Ordering reproductions’.

-If your organisation is interested in borrowing something from the Nationaal Archief, please see the Nationaal Archief loan procedure (in Dutch).
+If your organisation is interested in borrowing items from the Nationaal Archief, please see the Nationaal Archief loan procedure (in Dutch).

-Law texts are published in the Staatsblad (Bulletin of Acts and Decrees).
+Acts are published in the Staatsblad (Bulletin of Acts and Decrees).
 The Staatsblad is available for inspection in reference libraries such as university libraries and the National Library of the Netherlands.
-You can also find recent laws on the website overheid.nl.
+You can also find information on contemporary Dutch law and acts on the website overheid.nl.

-Do you want to find out about the background to a particular law?
-Then you can use the Nationaal Archief’s Ministerial archives.
-Here you will find documents leading up to the draft of the law (the bill).
-For example, see the archive of the Ministry of Justice: Wettendossiers 1850-1975, catalogue reference 2.09.47 (in Dutch).
+If you want to know more about the background of a particular act, you can use the Nationaal Archief’s Ministerial archives.
+Here you will find documents leading up to the draft of the Act (the bill), like for example the archive of the Ministry of Justice: Wettendossiers 1850-1975, catalogue reference 2.09.47 (in Dutch).

 The Nationaal Archief contains the rulings of the Council of State up to 1995.
 You can request a copy of a ruling if you can give us the file or case number.
 It is not possible to find a ruling without this number.
 For more information, please see the research guide ‘I’m looking for a ruling of the Council of State’ (in Dutch).

 The Australian emigrants database was based on the Ministry of Foreign Affairs’ collection of emigration cards.
-But it does not include all emigrants.
-A card was only drawn up if the family was in contact with the Dutch embassy in Australia.
-In addition, the cards were drawn up in the name of the head of the family.
-The names of wives and children who emigrated with them are listed on these cards.
+However, not all immigrants were registred that way.
+A card was only drawn up if the family had contacted the Dutch embassy in Australia.
+In addition, the cards were registered under the name of the head of the family.
+The names of wives and children who emigrated with them were entered on these cards.

 The Nationaal Archief does not add family names to the database, and the information is not changed or edited.
-The database is a reflection of the closed hard-copy collection and the intention is that it should remain that way.
+Its contents is based on the original paper documents and therefore will not be altered.

 The Nationaal Archief holds the files of post-war criminal jurisdiction, called the Central Archives for Special Criminal Jurisdiction.
-This archive is not open to the public and may only be viewed under specific conditions.
+This archive is not open to the public and can only be viewed on request under specific conditions.
 You can find out how to submit a request in the research guide ‘I’m looking for someone in the Central Archives for Special Criminal Jurisdiction’.